 The longer a predictive maintenance algorithm is in use, the more it learns and the more valid statements it can make.
 Predictive maintenance should therefore be understood as a long-term maintenance strategy.

-With a digital spare parts and service information system, you create the basis for the implementation of predictive maintenance.
+With a digital service information system, you create the basis for the implementation of predictive maintenance.
 By using a central portal for all maintenance and service information, you develop a comprehensive, digital understanding of your machines and equipment.
 You build a "Digital Information Twin" - an intelligent data model - of your machines and systems.
 By linking IoT data with stock levels and spare parts, you optimize your processes, reduce costs and optimally prepare your company for the future.